 The exiles in Babylon enjoyed a degree of freedom to build houses, farm, and raise their families.
 Some Jewish settlements mentioned in the book of Ezekiel and Jeremiah were in Chebar, Tel-abib, Tel-melah, Tel-harsha, Cherub, Adan, Immer, Casiphia, and Ahava (Ezek 1:3; 3:15; Ezra 2:59; 8:17, 21).
 Isaiah 42:22 and 51:23 allude to the cruel treatment and victimization to which the exiles were subjected.
 This is a common experience among conquered population but also among the Babylonian masses.
-Babylon maximized profit through heavy taxation.80 But the exiles were left free to earn a living by farming and use their skills, making it possible for some to prosper.
+Babylon maximized profit through heavy taxation.
+But the exiles were left free to earn a living by farming and use their skills, making it possible for some to prosper.
 Many of the exiles experienced in temple treasury prospered as merchants and traders in Babylon.
-The exiles were left relatively free to form communities based on kinship and the practice of their religious traditions.81
+The exiles were left relatively free to form communities based on kinship and the practice of their religious traditions.
+But the exiles were left relatively free to form communities based on kinship and the practice of their religious traditions.